ChristopheDucamp/hugoDocs-fr/content/commandes/hugo.md

 ### Synopsis

-hugo est la commande princpale, utilisée pour construire votre site Hugo.
+hugo est la commande principale, utilisée pour construire votre site Hugo.

 Hugo is a Fast and Flexible Static Site Generator built with love by spf13 and friends in Go.